tenta-browser/chromium-crosswalk/mojo/public/tools/bindings/README.md

 };
 ```

-That that similar to C-style enums, individual values may be explicitly assigned
+Similar to C-style enums, individual values may be explicitly assigned within an
-within an enum definition.
-By default values are based at zero and incremenet by
+enum definition.
+By default, values are based at zero and increment by
 1 sequentially.

 The effect of nested definitions on generated bindings varies depending on the